zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 3.6     2.9, 2.10, 3, 4
 3.7     2.9, 2.10, 3, 4
 3.8     2.9, 2.10, 3 - 6
-3.9     4 - 8+
+3.9     4 - 8
-3.10    5 - 8+ (1)
+3.10    5 - 9
-3.11    7 - 8+ (2)
+3.11    7 - 9
+3.12    9
 ======  ==========================

 Notes:

-* (1) The sanity test of Ansible 4 supports Python only up to 3.9, so Python 3.10 requires at least Ansible 5.
+* (1) The sanity test of Ansible 4 supports Python only up to 3.9.
-* (2) The sanity test of Ansible 5 and 6 supports Python only up to 3.10, so Python 3.11 requires at least Ansible 7.
+* (2) The sanity test of Ansible 5 and 6 supports Python only up to 3.10.
+* (3) The sanity test of Ansible 7 and 8 supports Python only up to 3.11.

 .. _`Releasing a version`: